The ACM ICPC regional contest rules can be found at the ICPC regionals web site: ICPC Regional Rules for 2013

 Each contestant may bring a copy of a Team Reference Document.
 This document may contain up to 25 pages of reference materials, single-sided, letter or A4 size, with pages numbered in the upper right-hand corner and your university name printed in the upper left-hand corner.
 Text and illustrations must be readable by a person with correctable eyesight without magnification from a distance of 1/2 meter.
 It may include hand-written comments and corrections on the fronts of pages only.
 The document should be in some type of notebook or folder with the name of your institution on the front.

 Each team member may bring one printed, unannotated natural language dictionary.
 You may bring mascots such as stuffed toy animals or party hats (provided they do not violate any of the above constraints).
-If there is some other item your team needs at the contest, please contact the.
+If there is some other item your team needs at the contest, please contact the Head of Jury.

 As previous years, teams are allowed to bring at most one simple keyboard to replace the keyboard provided by us (US-layout).

 Allowed programming languages are C, C++ and Java.
 These are the languages provided in the World finals.
-(For detailed information review thepage.)
+(For detailed information review the systempage.)